pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Store the specified key into the dictionary, setting its value to the pointer 'ptr'.
-If the key was added with success, since it did not already exist, `REDISMODULE_OK` is returned.
-Otherwise if the key already exists the function returns `REDISMODULE_ERR`.
+If the key was added with success, since it did not already exist, `PHARMAVILLAGEMODULE_OK` is returned.
+Otherwise if the key already exists the function returns `PHARMAVILLAGEMODULE_ERR`.

 <span id="RedisModule_DictReplaceC"></span>